Excess energy of an ultracold Fermi gas in a trapped geometry: Finite size effect

 Let us now obtain the total energy of the system.
-In an ideal situation ($g=0$), Eqn.(1) along with the surface part of the integration gives the energy of spin $\sigma$ particles up to the first order in $\omega$ as
+In an ideal situation ($g=0$), Eqn.(1) along with the zero point energy and the integration over the surface part of the density of states gives the energy of spin $\sigma$ particles up to the first order in $\omega$ as

-So far we have considered our system to be isotropic ($\omega_x=\omega_y=\omega_z=\omega$).
-The prescription for including anisotropy is to replace $\omega$ in the bulk part by its geometric mean ($\tilde{\omega}$), and in the finite size correction part by its arithmetic mean $\bar{\omega}$.
+So far we have considered our system to be isotropic ($\omega_x=\omega_y=\omega_z=\omega$), and we already have noticed that tighter trap (larger $\omega$) would give a larger finite size correction.
+Finite size corrections for different values of $\omega_x, \omega_y, \omega_z$ would be larger than that for $\omega_x=\omega_y=\omega_z$ due to the fact that anisotropy results smaller (tighter) confinement and may even reduce the dimensionality eg. for $\omega_z\rightarrow\infty$ our 3-D trap may become a 2-D one.
+However, the prescription of including anisotropy (to the first order) is to replace $\omega$ in the finite size correction parts by its arithmetic mean $\bar{\omega}$, and in the bulk parts by its geometric mean ($\tilde{\omega}$) \cite{pitaevskii-rmp1}.
 Thus we recast Eqn.(11) along with Eqns.(10) and (5), and get energy per particle in terms of measured temperature as

+The inclusion of finite size effects along with the interaction effects have be done as separate corrections as all of their effects in our case are perturbative with respect to the unperturbed part (i.e. first term) of the expectation of Hamiltonian operator in Eqn.(1).
+Finite size effect can not, of course, be treated separately for strongly interacting regime.